 Some VoIP providers do not provide directory assistance, operator service, or other calling features offered by traditional telephone companies.
 You may want to check with potential VoIP providers on whether they offer the features most important to you.

 What happens if my power goes off?

 Unlike traditional telephone service, VoIP service will not work when your electric service is off and the service provider may not offer back up power.
 You may want to consider this before choosing a VoIP provider.

 What do I do if I have a complaint involving a VoIP provider?

-You may contact the PUCO at the numbers listed below with questions and concerns.
+You may ask the PUCO a question online or find other ways of contacting the PUCO.
 Although VoIP providers are not currently subject to PUCO jurisdiction, some providers have agreed to follow PUCO rules, and we may be able to assist in resolving your complaint.